-This document includes the non-IFRS financial measures: underlying earnings before tax, income before tax and market consistent value of new business.
-These non-IFRS measures are calculated by consolidating on a proportionate basis Aegon's joint ventures and associated companies.
+This document includes the following non-IFRS financial measures: underlying earnings before tax, income basis Aegon's joint ventures and associated companies.
 The reconciliation of these measures, except for market consistent value of new business, to the most comparable IFRS measure is provided in note 3 'Segment information' of Aegon's Condensed Consolidated Interim Financial Statements.
 Market consistent value of new business is not based on IFRS, which are used to report Aegon's primary financial statements and should not be viewed as a substitute for IFRS financial measures.
 Aegon may define and calculate market consistent value of new business differently than other companies.
-Aegon believes that its non-IFRS measures, together with the IFRS information, provide meaningful information about the underlying operating results of Aegon's business including insight into the financial measures that seenior management uses in managing the business.
+Aegon believes that these non-IFRS measures, together with the IFRS information, provide meaningful information about the underlying operating results of Aegon's business including insight into the financial measures that senior management uses in managing the business.
 In addition, return on equity is a ratio using a non-GAAP measure and is calculated by dividing the net underlying earnings after cost of leverage by the average shareholders' equity excluding the preferred shares, the revaluation reserve and the reserves related to defined benefit plans.